microsoft/AI2BMD/README.md

 ### Software Requirements

-The package has been tested on the following systems:
+The program has been tested on the following systems:

 - **OS**: Ubuntu 20.04,  **Docker**: 27.1
 - **OS**: ArchLinux,  **Docker**: 26.1